xcashim/GoClient/README.md

-Go clinet is comming soon.
+Go client is comming soon.